e-oj/Language-Classifier/README.md

 <b>python3 classify.py predict</b> `<hypothesis>` `<file>`
- - `<hypothesis>` is a pre-trained model created by your train program
+ - `<hypothesis>` is a pre-trained model created by the train program
  - `<file>` is a file containing test data.

 <br>